saccharis/rsaccharis/README.md

 Option 1 (TBD, we haven't uploaded rsaccharis to bioconda yet, so this doesn't work right now!):
 - The rsaccharis package will be packaged for conda and distributed on the bioconda channel.
   If you install the main SACCHARIS tool, rsaccharis will be automatically installed once this is working.
-If you want to install rsaccharis on it's own, simply use `conda install rsaccharis`.
+If you want to install r-saccharis on it's own, simply use `conda install r-saccharis`.

 Option 2:
 - You can install the latest R package by going to the releases section on the GitHub sidebar, downloading the